gregrickaby/wordpress-display-exif/README.md

 ## Usage

-Add the [shortcode function](https://github.com/gregrickaby/wordpress-display-exif/blob/master/exif.php) to `functions.php`, and then use `[exif id="12345"]` on any post or page to display exif data.
+Add the [shortcode function](https://github.com/gregrickaby/wordpress-display-exif/blob/master/exif.php) to `functions.php`, and then use `[exif id="12345"]` on any post or page to display EXIF data.

 ```php
 [exif id="12345" location="Anytown, USA" lens="Panasonic G Vario 45-150mm"]